aarnetalman/aarnetalman/README.md

 [University of Helsinki](https://blogs.helsinki.fi/language-technology/).
 My research focuses on computational semantics, natural language understanding, machine translation and machine learning.

-- 🔬 I'm currently working on my PhD on Natural Language Inference (NLI, sometimes also known as Textual Entailment).
+- 🔬 I'm currently working on my PhD on Natural Language Inference.

 - ☁️ I also work as the CTO at [Nordcloud](https://www.nordcloud.com) UK.
 Nordcloud is a leading European public cloud managed and professional service provider.